agjell/sol-tutorials/staking-on-solana.md

 ## Create stake account

 Now for the stake account.
-We don't need to set passwords for stake accounts, as they are fully controlled by their assigned "withdraw"- and "stake authorities".
+We don't need to set passwords for stake accounts, as they are fully controlled by their assigned "withdraw authority" and "stake authority".
+These can be the same or different keys, depending on your preference.
 I start out by creating a regular system account:
 ```bash
 solana-keygen new --no-passphrase -o ~/stake-account-keypair.json
 ```

 Solana replies with the public key of the account.
-I copy it and save it somewhere safe.
-Then I use the keypair I just made as a base to create the stake account, and transfer 0.5 SOL to it from my wallet.
+I copy and save it somewhere safe.
+Then I create a stake account from the keypair I just made, and transfer 0.5 SOL to it from my wallet.
 I also assign my wallet as the withdraw authority and the stake authority of the account:
 ```bash
 solana create-stake-account \
   --fee-payer ~/staker-wallet-keypair.json \